Chowdhury Hasan Sarwardy: Recognition

-Sarwardy received the gallantry award 'Bir Bikrom' for displaying courage during a counter-insurgency operation in the Chittagong Hill Tracts, in which he captured the enemy camp after he had been shot severely.
+Sarwardy received the gallantry award Bir Bikrom for displaying courage during a counter-insurgency operation in the Chittagong Hill Tracts, in which he captured the enemy camp after he had been shot severely.
 Bir Bikrom বীর বিক্রম is the third highest gallantry award in Bangladesh.
-Hasan led the rescue operation of Tazreen Garments, Savar in December 2012.
+Hasan led the rescue operation at Tazreen Garments, Savar, in December 2012.
 He led the rescue operation of Rana Plaza in Savar.
 He received the "Senabahini Padak" (SBP) for his leadership in the rescue operation.
 Bangladesh broke the record for the largest human flag on 16 December 2013, also led by Hasan.
-On 26 March 2014 Bangladesh again made a new record by largest number of people singing national anthem at Dhaka led by Hasan Sarwardy.
-The two world record went down to Guinness Book.
+On 26 March 2014, Bangladesh again made a new record by having the largest number of people singing the national anthem at Dhaka, led by Hasan Sarwardy.
+The two world records went down to Guinness Book.
 Sarwardy was awarded Bishisto Seba Padak (BSP) for these world records.
 Lt General Sarwardy headed the writing team of Bangladesh Defence Policy.
-For his outstanding contribution he was awarded Oshamanno Seba Padak (OSP) by nation.
-Sarwardy was instrumental and the founding head of most modern Computerized War Game Centre for Bangladesh Army.
-Sarwardy was an Adviser of Shornokishoree Network.
-For his outstanding performance the organization awarded him as "Shorno Manob" in 2018.
+For his outstanding contribution, he was awarded the Oshamanno Seba Padak (OSP) by the nation.
+Sarwardy was instrumental and the founding head of the most modern Computerized War Game Centre for the Bangladesh Army.
+Sarwardy was an adviser of the Shornokishoree Network.
+For his outstanding performance, the organization awarded him as "Shorno Manob" in 2018.

 Personal life

 He married twice.
 His first wife was Farzana Nigar.
 With whom he has a daughter and a son.
 After their divorce, he again married media personality Farzana Brownia in November 2018.

 He is a founding member of Bogra Golf Club.
-Bogra Golf Club (BGC) is situated inside Majhira Cantonment on the western side of Dhaka-Bogra highway.
-It is a 9-hole golf Course of par 36 covering approximately 52.05 acres of land.
+Bogra Golf Club (BGC) is situated inside Majhira Cantonment on the western side of the Dhaka-Bogra highway.
+It is a 9-hole golf course of par 36 covering approximately 52.05 acres of land.